MonkeyCoin/MNKY/index.md

 ## Distribution Info
 There is a set amount of 6,897,114,116 MonkeyDart.

 This is "Dart" in ASCII converted to Decimal.

+Also a huge number so everyone will have a chance to participate in the ICO.

 Me, /u/DrawerPull, will be keeping 30 million MonkeyDarts;
     10 million to be posted on EtherDelta at time of launch,